wallymathieu/assertfail/_posts/2019-06-15-Java-vs-CSharp.md

 #### Tooling

 Using Visual Studio Code to develop Java feels very productive.
 Using Jetbrains Intellij is nicer.
 I'm not a fan of Eclipse.
-For C# I usually prefer Visual Studio while Visual Studio Code works and you get some more sweet refactorings in Rider (or through Resharper).
+For C# I usually prefer Visual Studio while Visual Studio Code works and you get some more sweet refactoring in Rider (or through Resharper).

 Both Maven and NuGet are mature and enable decomposition into libraries.